 I was that rebel.

 Yet my parents and family love me even when I know I had disappointed them in a way.
 I am still their daughter.
 They never voice it but they don’t have to.
 I can feel it in my soul.
 Not so much about the big fat Indonesian wedding that I never have, it’s more about their only daughter who didn’t get married in a church with them witnessing it all.
 It must’ve been their dreams too to see me in a white gown.

-Maybe that’s why weddings has always been emotional for me.
+Maybe that’s why weddings have always been emotional for me.
 Apart from my skeptical side after my divorce, it brought a bit of sadness because I never have that.

 When I went to my cousin’s wedding last February, I used the excuse of being the family’s photographer to not listen to their wedding vows because I’ve heard them before in English of course and they meant nothing on my case.
 I didn’t cry because I was too busy taking pictures to even think about what a precious moment that was.